shef4/symbolcastos/README.md

 # Symbol Cast OS

 **Symbol Cast OS** is an open-source, cross-platform operating system designed to empower users of all ages and abilities.
+It offers two user modes:

+- **Minimal Mode**: A clean and simple interface for users who prefer minimal distractions.
+- **Informative Mode**: An interface that displays all instructional information upfront, catering to users who prefer detailed guidance, aligning with Japanese cultural preferences.

-Initially supporting phones, laptops/tablets, and VR headsets, it provides an immersive virtual world experience where users interact through intuitive gestures and symbols known as **Symbol Cast**.
-The OS integrates third-party AI agents to enhance collaboration and productivity, making technology accessible and beneficial for everyone, including the elderly and differently-abled.
+Initially supporting phones, laptops/tablets, and VR headsets, the OS provides an immersive virtual world experience where users interact through intuitive gestures and symbols known as **Symbol Cast**.
+It integrates third-party AI agents to enhance collaboration and productivity, making technology accessible and beneficial for everyone, including the elderly and differently-abled.

 ## Features

+- **Dual User Modes**:
+  - **Minimal Mode**: Streamlined interface focusing on simplicity.
+  - **Informative Mode**: Detailed instructions and guidance displayed upfront.
 - **Cross-Platform Support**: Optimized for phones, laptops/tablets, and VR headsets.
 - **Accessibility Focus**: Designed with features that cater to users of all ages and abilities.
 - **Symbol Cast Language**: A gesture-based programming language allowing users to draw symbols to perform actions and create programs.